watchly/protobuf/README.md

   * Santizers can be **chained** and should be placed before the validators:
     * `trim,truncate(255),tolower,email`
 * Negated validators are supported: `host,!url` would confirm the input is a host but not a url
+* **Deep validation of nested structs, maps & arrays**: calling `.Validate()` on the main type will validate all instances of a `message` nested inside of it, such as direct nesting, a map, or a slice
 * **No reflection is used**, as you can from the example above, the validation functions are called directly